vacp2p/rfc/specs/waku/v2/waku-swap-accounting.md

 See [Book of Swarm](https://swarm-gateways.net/bzz:/latest.bookofswarm.eth/the-book-of-swarm.pdf) section 3.2. on Peer-to-peer accounting etc., for more context and details.

-This approach is based on communicating payment treshholds and sending cheques as indications of later payments.
-The first part is done with a handshake, the second done once payment threshhold is hit.
+This approach is based on communicating payment thresholds and sending cheques as indications of later payments.
+The first part is done with a handshake, the second done once payment threshold is hit.

-TODO: Illustrate payment and disconnection treshholds
+TODO: Illustrate payment and disconnection thresholds

 TODO: Elaborate on how accounting works with amount in the context of e.g. store